1. Home automation increases safety and security

 Best of all, you can set up multiple routines for any mood—whether you want bright lighting and energetic music in the morning or prefer a gentler start to your day.
 You can program the routines to start at specific times of day, at your voice command, when the front door is unlocked upon your arrival, or when motion is detected in a certain area of the home—just to name a few possibilities.
 It's all up to you.

 Set it up once and enjoy it everyday thereafter—or at least until you decide to switch things up.

 5. Home automation improves peace of mind

 Many people invest in home automation technology for peace of mind.
 If you can’t remember whether you closed the garage after you left, you can verify remotely with an app.
-Or, you can set up geofence automations so that the garage door closes, all exterior doors lock, and lights turn on or off once your phone, security system key fob, or vehicle tracker is a certain distance away.
+Or, you can set up geofence automations so that the garage door closes, all exterior doors lock, security cameras turn on, and lights turn on or off once your phone, security system key fob, or vehicle tracker is a certain distance away.

 Plus, smart baby monitors and remote caregiving hubs like Alexa Together let you check on your loved ones—from a sleeping newborn to an aging parent.
 Even fur-babies benefit from home automation thanks to pet cameras—some of which dispense treats as part of a home automation routine.

 6. Home automation can save energy